JsemOlik/JsemOlik/README.md

 ## 🚀 About Me

 - 🎮 **Gaming Enthusiast**: I enjoy playing FPS and survival games.
 In the VR world, my top picks are Beat Saber and Half-Life Alyx.
-- 🎨 **Graphic Designer**: I dabble in graphic design, always exploring new creative avenues.
+- 🎨 **Graphic Designer**: I dip my toes in graphic design, always exploring new creative avenues.
-- 🛠 **Tech Nerd**: From servers to the latest gadgets, I love diving deep into technology.
+- 🛠 **Tech Nerd**: From servers to just cool stuff, I love diving deep into technology.
-- 🏹 **Archer**: Started archery last summer and can now shoot up to 50 meters!
-- 🧠 **Aspiring Engineer**: Inspired by Mark Rober, I'm keen on experimenting with Arduinos and Raspberry Pi projects.

 ## 🛠 Tech Stack